Addressing the carbon reduction challenge in data utilisation

 Angela Tooley 17 Jul 2024

-Private Equity ESG Carbon Reduction
+Private Equity ESG and Carbon

 The technology and software sectors are a key driver of economic growth, attracting private equity and venture capital investment thanks to their scalability and high margins.
 Global tech spend is booming, forecasted to reach £3.6 trillion in 2024, so what’s the catch?